The Department of Anthropology at Colorado State University

-The application deadline for Fall 2018 entrance into our PhD anthropology program is February 1.
-Late applications will not be accepted.
+The application deadline for the PhD program in Anthropology is February 1 for the fall semester of the same year.
+Late applications will not be accepted and new students are accepted for the fall semester only.
 Only applicants with an MA or MS degree in Anthropology/Geography or a closely related field will be considered.
 Application materials and instructions are available on the CSU Graduate School website: https://gradadmissions.colostate.edu/apply/.
 Applicants to the PhD program in Anthropology must upload all supporting documents to their online applications.
 Please do not send any materials directly to the Anthropology Department.

 A complete application consists of the following:

 • Previous institutions should submit official transcripts to CSU using institution code 4075.